chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-in-xl-deploy.markdown

 ## Property placeholders

 _Property_ placeholders are used in CI properties by specifying them in the package's manifest.
-In contrast to file placeholders, _property_ placeholders do not necessarily need to have a value from a dictionary.
+In contrast to file placeholders, property placeholders do not necessarily need to get a value from a dictionary.
 If the placeholder can not be resolved from a dictionary, the placeholder is left as-is.